maragraziani/multitask_adversarial/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To train the baseline model rerun the command below by replacing the elements in the brakets with desired values (e.g. EXPERIMENT_NAME=BASELINE, SEED=1001)
+To train the baseline (with no extra branches) model:

+rerun the command below by replacing the elements in the brakets with desired values (e.g. EXPERIMENT_NAME=BASELINE, SEED=1001)
  ```sh
    bash routines/train_baseline.sh [EXPERIMENT_NAME] [SEED]
    ```